OctopusDeploy/blog/blog/2021-06/asp-net-iis-on-prem-to-azure-app-service/index.md

 ---
 title: Migrate an ASP.NET web app from IIS on-prem to an Azure App Service
-description: How to migrate an existing ASP.NET web app from IIS on-premesis to an Azure App Service in the Cloud.
+description: Learn how to migrate an ASP.NET web app from hopsting it on-premon-premesis to an Azure App Service in the Cloud.
 author: rob.pearson@octopus.com
 visibility: public
-published: 2022-06-02
+published: 2022-06-09
 metaImage: socialimage-github-actions-integration_2021.png
 bannerImage: socialimage-github-actions-integration_2021.png
 tags: